wearepal/EthicML/README.md

 ## Documentation

-The documentation can be found here: https://predictive-analytics-lab.github.io/EthicML/
+The documentation can be found here: https://predictive-analytics-lab.com/EthicML/

 ## Design Principles

+Keep things simple.

 ### The Triplet